coderholic/pyradio/README.md

 **PyRadio** reads the stations to use from a CSV file, where each line contains two columns, the first being the station name and the second being the stream URL.

+Optionally, a third column can be inserted, stating the encoding used by the station (more on this at [Specifying stations' encoding](#specifying-stations-encoding)).

 **PyRadio** will by default load the user's stations file (e.g. *~/.config/pyradio/stations.csv*) to read the stations from.
 If this file is not found, it will be created and populated with a default set of stations.

 **Tip:** If you already have a custom *stations.csv* file, but want to update it with **PyRadio**'s default one, you just rename it, run **PyRadio** (so that the default one get created) and then merge the two files.